FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/configuration.md

 - `[consensus].max_request_prepare_waitTime`：When the node's Prepare cache is missing, the longest delay for waiting for the parent node to send a Prepare packet is 100ms by default.
 After this delay, the node will request from other nodes that own the Prepare packet.

-The following is the configuration of load balancing after enabling Prepare package structure optimization in RPBFT mode:
+The following is the configuration of load balancing after enabling Prepare package structure optimization in rPBFT mode:

 - `[consensus].max_request_missedTxs_waitTime`: After the transaction in the node's Prepare packet is missing, the longest delay for waiting for the parent node or other non-leader node to synchronize the Prepare packet status is 100ms by default, if the packet status is synchronized to the parent node or non-leader node within the waiting delay window, a random node will be selected to request the missing transaction, otherwise, directly request the missing transaction from the leader.

-RPBFT default configuration is as follows:
+rPBFT default configuration is as follows:

 ```ini
 ; Tree broadcast policy for Prepare packets is enabled by default